davidhemphill/presenter/README.md

 ### Hiding Attributes from array/JSON output

 You can also specify `$visible` and `$hidden` properties on your Presenters.
-Setting `$visible` acts as a white-list of attributes you want to appear in the array/JSON output.
-Setting `$hidden` acts as a black-list of attributes you wish to be hidden from the array/JSON output.
+Setting `$visible` acts as a whitelist of attributes you want to appear in the array/JSON output.
+Setting `$hidden` acts as a blacklist of attributes you wish to be hidden from the array/JSON output.
 This will also remove or show any attributes from the model itself.

 Using our example from earlier: